wasifathar/Kosovo-Diaspora-Safety-Net-Report/README.md

 Datasets were accessed on 16 June 2026.

+## Data Note

+The raw datasets are sourced from DataSphere.
+Users should consult DataSphere for original data access and usage conditions.
+The code and analysis in this repository are provided by the author.

 ## Methodology

 The analysis is descriptive and exploratory.
 Because the data are annual macroeconomic time series with a limited number of observations, the project does not make strong causal claims.